marq4/RandomVideoClipGeneratorCloudService/README.md

 ## AWS Services
 For now I’ll just list all services that I MAY use for this project.
 * S3: to host the downloadable scripts to generate the text list.
-* VPC: default VPC where the EC2 instance(s) will live.
-SG?
-NACLs?
-Route Table?
-IGW?
-EIP?
-NATGW?
+* VPC: custom VPC where the EC2 instances will live.
+SG allows SSH, HTTP from everywhere for now.
+Route Table with default route to the IGW.
 Route53 Resolver DNS FW?
 * IAM?
 * EC2: one of the options to execute the computation of the random clip generation (xml playlist), the other being Lambda?
 * ASG: to scale out up to a second instance? (just for practice)